the attempt to anchor oneself in time

 Ruth Kemna is a young artist, experimenting with music, performance, circus and video.

-Since 2018 Ruth Kemna is accompanying the largest gymnastic show in Europe, the “Feuerwerk der Turnkunst” as a musician and circus performer.
-For the Tour 2021/22 she developed the storyline and is part of the creation team.
+Since 2018 Ruth Kemna is accompanying the largest gymnastic show in Europe, the “Feuerwerk der Turnkunst” as a musician and performer.

 In January 2020 she was part of the postcolonial mine-oratory “Hercules de Lubumbashi“ in the DR Congo which is criticizing the exploitation of mine workers by big international companies and afterwards travelled through this country by playing viola in little villages and exchanging musical ideas.